TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.18.md

 ---

-yea and before governors and kings shall ye be brought for my sake, for a testimony to them and to the Gentiles.
+Yes, and you will be brought before governors and kings for my sake, for a testimony to them and to the nations.